tareqanam/surjopay/installation.md

 e.g: http://127.0.0.1:8000/return_url/

-A return URL is also required to be passed to the shurjoPay where a decrypted transaction info will be post. so the return URL will be ```POST``` method and it will accept with ```spdata``` from shurjoPay.
+This return URL is also required to be passed to the shurjoPay where a decrypted transaction info will be posted. so the return URL will be ```POST``` method and it will accept with ```spdata``` from shurjoPay.
 ## Installation

-Use the package manager to install Shuropay python package
+Use the package manager ```pip``` to install Shuropay python package
 ```
 pip install -i https://test.pypi.org/simple/ shurjopay-pkg-tareq
 ```